inderjot/gengo_api_docs/content/v2/payloads.md

 mt
 : _1 (true) / 0 (false)_ of whether the content in body_tgt is a machine translation.
 A machine translation is always provided as a convenience while a human translation is pending.

+glossary_id
+: _String_ of glossary id.
+If glossary assignable to this job, this parameter appears.

 file_url_tgt _(optional)_
 :_String_ of the full URL of translated file (returned with the callback).